30040482/Contact-Card/Timeline.md

 All while navigating through instances of DARVO and Munchausen by Proxy from direct family members and students.

-Now, I'm a new student at Santa Rosa Junior College, and a returning member to The Church of Jesus Christ of Latter Day Saints.
+Now, I'm a student at Santa Rosa Junior College, and a returning member to The Church of Jesus Christ of Latter Day Saints.

 I was first raised in California's San Leandro 2nd Ward.
 Moving into that first apartment had me move into the Oakland 6th Ward on Temple Hill, and now moving into the dorms at Santa Rosa Junior College, I'm officially a member to Santa Rosa's Bennet Valley Ward, as well as a regular attendant to Santa Rosa's Institute.